 The official editorial style manual for Southern Utah University publications and Web pages is The Associated Press Stylebook.
 The book is easy to use and is a storehouse of good information about grammar and usage.
 Should your question not be addressed within this text, the Chicago Manual of Style is a good alternative.
-Also, you may always contact Jen Burt, director of communication, for immediate assistance with any editorial concerns.
+Also, you may always contact us for immediate assistance with any editorial concerns.

 Because SUU's needs are not the same as those of the news media, some exceptions to AP style are used.
 Following are the exceptions, plus some of the more difficult usage issues you may encounter.
 Use this guide to reference SUU style on common questions you are likely to face while writing or editing materials for the University's internal and external audiences.

 Exceptions to AP Style

 This section details common issues within University materials that, for clarity or style, warrant different guidelines than those within the AP Style Guide.
 Entries in this section relate primarily to common ideas/terms in the University environment.

 This section lists words/phrases that are commonly misused.
 In addition to an explanation about the correct usage, most entries also provide examples for your reference.